November 3, 2022

 Autoflowers Spacing

-A common request is how to calculate plant spacing.
+A common request is how to calculate cannabis plant spacing.
 Well, in a 60″ tractor base system, we recommend spacing auto flower plants one foot apart in the row, with two rows that are 30″ apart underneath the tractor.
 This arrangement results in 17,424 plants per acre.
 This spacing allows for optimal sunlight penetration and eliminates the need for trellising due to the plants’ natural support.
 The recommended range for autoflower plant density is typically between 8,000 and 21,000 plants per acre.

 Semi-Full Term + Full Term Spacing